Fine-grained Access Control

 Expiration policy

 Container images stored in nscr.io can be associated with an expiration policy.
-Once an image shows no access for a prolonged time, it is automatically removed.
+Once an image is expired, it is automatically removed and no longer consumes any storage.
 This feature enables ephemeral container images, ideal for testing workflows.
+Expiration policies can be configured at two levels: a default policy that applies to all repositories, or a per-repository policy that overrides the default for a specific repository.
+Seensc registry policy for details.

 Programmatic Access